status-im/help.status.im/docs/en/status-communities/create-a-channel.md

 # Create a channel

 !!! note ""
-    Currently, you can only create a channel and add permissions using Status desktop.
+    Currently, you can only create a channel using Status desktop.

 Community owners can create public and private channels in the Status app.
 Public channels are available for all community members to browse and join.
 A private channel is only available to members who meet the [channel requirements][understand-token-requirements-in-channels].
 As a community owner, configure specific permissions to create a private channel.